PtolemyLovesYou/ptolemy/README.md

 To run outside of docker, you must have:
 - `uv` and `cargo` installed
 - a postgres instance running available at `http://localhost:5432`.
 If the user credentials for the Postgres instance are different than those in `.cargo/config.toml`, you can override them by exporting them as environment variables.
-- a redis instance running available at `redis://localhost:6379/0`.
-If the credentials for the redis instance are different than those in `.cargo/config.toml`, you can override them by exporting them as environment variables.

 ```sh
 # Start API